netgroup-polito/mdo2frog4/README.md

 ## Rest API

-The Virtualizer accept commands through its REST interface.
+The Mdo2frog4 accept commands through its REST interface.
 The main REST commands to be used to interact with it are detailed in the following.
+The Mdo2frog4 uses the NETCONF protocol

-Get information about the Virtualizer
+Get information about the Mdo2frog4

     GET /virt/ HTTP/1.1

-Test the Virtualizer aliveness
+Test the Mdo2frog4 aliveness

     GET /virt/ping HTTP/1.1